acronis/go-cti/README.md

 #### Example usage

 > [!NOTE]
-> All the commands are executed in the current working directory.
+> By default, all commands are executed in the current working directory.
+> You can use the global `--working-dir` argument to specify the working directory if necessary.

 ##### cti init